 My goal is to have students be active partners in their learning.
 In weekly lessons and trombone choir rehearsals students are active participants in the process of analysis, synthesis, evaluation, transfer, and application.
 This can take the form of analyzing audio and video recordings of their performances and comparing these to those of celebrated artists.
 We also focus on analyzing the performances and master class presentations of a steady stream of visiting artists, and debating disparate pedagogical philosophies.
 All of these aspects are vital to a student’s growth.

-When accepting students into my Texas State or independent studio, I’m thinking of their long-range trajectory as both musicians and citizens.
+When accepting students into my university or pre-college studio, I’m thinking of their long-range trajectory as both musicians and citizens.
 Meeting individuals where they are and building them up.
 This is about more than helping them become the best musician they can be.
 It’s also about developing into professionals and exemplary human beings.
 To do this we focus on everything from time management skills to freelance etiquette, and how to present themselves in the professional world.
 That way they become role models for the next generation.